turingschool-examples/grocery-list-mid-mock/README.md

 ### Phase Two

-- The submit button should be disabled if there is no content in the input field.
+- The submit button should be disabled if there is no content in the input fields.
-- The submit button should be enabled if there is valid content in the input field.
+- The submit button should be enabled if there is valid content in the input fields.
 - Each item should have a button that removes it from the page.

-### Phase Three

-- There is edit functionality

 ## Rubric